mckennapsean/dissertation/content/03-framework.md

 justification behind a choice made for a visualization, such as encoding with either a pie or bar chart.
 Design _artifacts_, like a system prototype, are the goal for each step of the design process and result from making design decisions.
-As explained in [@sec:background], no such work exists that connects all three of these aspects for visualization design.
-By connecting these components, the design activity framework more completely captures and describes the design process with achievability through artifacts, flexibility in principles of flow, justifiability by linking to design decisions, discoverability of different user-centered design methods, and actionability for use by visualization designers.
+As explained in [@sec:background], no work currently connects all three of these aspects for visualization design.
+By connecting these components, the design activity framework more comprehensively captures and describes the design process with achievability through artifacts, flexibility in principles of flow, justifiability by linking to design decisions, discoverability of different user-centered design methods, and actionability for use by visualization designers.

 In this chapter, we present an overview of the **design activity framework**